centreon/centreon-documentation/versioned_docs/version-22.04/administration/parameters/centreon-ui.md

 ## General options

 - **Directory** indicates the directory where Centreon is installed
-- **Centreon Web Directory** field indicates the web directory on which Centreon is installed
 - **Contacts & Contact groups method calculation** allows to define how notification inheritance for hosts and services will be calculated.
 - **Limit per page (default)** field defines the number of objects displayed